iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 ##### `throw`/`catch` methods

-As a side (and I personally think a very interesting) note, while I was working on this project I've realized that specs for `Kernel#throw` are not working for me at all.
+As a side (and I personally think a very interesting) note, while I was working on this project I have realized that specs for `Kernel#throw` are not working for me at all.
 They were literally completely broken (even after I finished working on a very basic implementation of exceptions):

 ```ruby
 catch(:x) do